TypeStrong/ts-loader/REFERENCES.md

 ### Using node_modules

 In the above approach we need to add paths to <code>tsconfig.json</code> so that the module resolution knows where to find our package.
-But the module resolution system automatically looks in <code>node_modules</code>, so if we link our reference <code>in node_modules</code> we won’t need the paths and aliases:
+But the module resolution system automatically looks in <code>node_modules</code>, so if we link our reference in <code>node_modules</code> we won’t need the paths and aliases:
 ```
     ln -s ../packages/reference1 node_modules/reference1
     node_modules/reference1 -> packages/reference1